While brands like Roborock, Ecovacs, Shark, and Ecovacs highlight “best of” lists, one brand gets overlooked – Yeedi.

 The next option is the Vac 2 Pro, the model I’m reviewing.
 It has obstacle avoidance and oscillating pad but at a more premium cost.
 And according to Yeedi, it’ll run longer (220 vs. 110 mins).

 Lastly is the Vac 2 Pro with the self-emptying base station.
-This model is the priciest since it comes with a base station but is still cheaper than the Roomba I3+.
+This model is the priceiest since it has a base station but is still cheaper than the Roomba I3+.

-When I got this robot, I didn’t know what to expect after testing the Vac Station, which was one of the best value options available.
+When I got this robot, I didn’t know what to expect after testing the Vac Station, one of the best value options available.

-These robots look very similar with the top-mounted camera, single side brush, and combo brush layout, but there are two noteworthy upgrades.
+These robots look very similar to the top-mounted camera, single side brush, and combo brush layout, but there are two noteworthy upgrades.

 The most obvious is the front laser sensors, helping it avoid obstacles than any other Yeedi robot vacuum.